1968 - 2001

 Even after over 400 years of mining operations on the property, exploration work at Avino is uncovering the potential for a substantial resource base that could ensure Avino Silver & Gold Mines’ future status as a mid tier silver producer.

 Sadly, company founder Louis Wolfin passed away in March, 2017.
 He will be forever recognized as a visionary in the industry.
 The vision he established so many years ago, and reinforced by David Wolfin in the 21st century, has clearly been validated.

-Avino’s projects are under the supervision of Chris Sampson, P.Eng, BSc, ARSM Avino Consultant and Mr. Jasman Yee P.Eng, Avino director, who are both qualified persons within the context of National Instrument 43-101.
-Both have reviewed and approved the technical data herein.
+Avino’s projects are under the supervision of Peter Latta, BASc, P.Eng, Avino’s VP Technical Services, who is a qualified person within the context of National Instrument 43-101 and has reviewed and approved the technical data herein.

 *Under National Instrument 43-101, the Company is required to disclose that it has not based its production decisions on NI 43-101-compliant reserve estimates, preliminary economic assessments, or feasibility studies, and historically projects without such reports have increased uncertainty and risk of economic viability.
 The Company’s decision to place a mine into operation at levels intended by management, expand a mine, make other production-related decisions, or otherwise carry out mining and processing operations is largely based on internal non-public Company data, and on reports based on exploration and mining work by the Company and by geologists and engineers engaged by the Company.
 The results of this work are evident in the Company’s discovery of the San Gonzalo resource and the re-opening of the Avino Mine, and in the Company’s record of mineral production and financial returns since operations at levels intended by management commenced at the San Gonzalo mine in 2012.